ateucher/ruhu-ebird-observations/R/ruhu-ebird-observations.md

 <img src="ruhu-ebird-observations_files/figure-markdown_github/wc-plot-1.png" style="display: block; margin: auto;" />

-Interesting!
-But wait, while I'd like California to be a bit closer to British Columbia, I think I want the order of my facet plots to mirror the order along the Pacific Coast.
-Let's make sure the variable `state` is a factor *and* in the order we want for plotting.
+Interesting\!
+But wait, while I’d like California to be a bit closer to British Columbia, I think I want the order of my facet plots to mirror the order along the Pacific Coast.
+Let’s make sure the variable `state` is a factor *and* in the order we want for plotting.

 ``` r
 #we need another package